Hand Surgeon Perth

 What is the surgical treatment for basal joint arthritis?

-Surgery becomes necessary when pain and deformity significantly affect daily function.
-This day surgery involves removing the affected joint and may include soft tissue reconstruction (thumb base) or joint replacement surgery (thumb, digits).
+Surgery is considered when pain and deformity significantly impair daily function.
+This day surgery involves the removal of the affected joint and may include soft tissue reconstruction (thumb base) or joint replacement surgery (thumb, digits).

 Finger dislocations and fractures

-Finger dislocations and fractures are common injuries often occurring during work, sports, or accidents at home.
+Finger dislocations and fractures are common injuries that often occur during work, sports, or accidents at home.

 What is the treatment for finger dislocations and fractures?

-After assessing the injury with an x-ray, the first steps involve pain relief and stabilising the hand with splints or casts.
-Treatment options vary depending on how severe and where the fracture is.
+After assessing the injury with an x-ray, the initial steps include pain management and stabilising the hand with splints or casts.
+Treatment options vary depending on the severity and location of the fracture.

-Less severe fractures that haven’t shifted much can usually heal on their own with conservative methods.
-But if the fracture is severe or affects the joint, surgery might be needed.
-This could involve using pins or plates to hold the bones together.
-We will discuss the best plan for you during your consultation.
+Less severe fractures that have not shifted significantly can usually heal on their own with conservative methods.
+However, if the fracture is more severe or affects the joint, surgery may be necessary.
+This could involve the use of pins or plates to hold the bones in place.
+The best treatment plan will be discussed with you during your consultation.

 How long does recovery take for fractions and finger dislocations?

-Recovery typically requires 6-12 weeks of hand therapy to achieve a successful outcome.
+Recovery typically involves 6-12 weeks of hand therapy to achieve an optimal outcome.

 Fingertip injuries and amputations